How to deter burglars

 - 33% of burglars enter through the front door.
 Hollow and old wood doors are easy to kick through.

 - 25% of burglars will cut through alarm and phone wires before attempting to enter a home.

 - 65% of burglaries occur between 6 am and 6 pm when people are most likely to be at work

 Though these numbers may be frightening, there are ways to prevent home theft.
 With some quick and easy preparations, you can deter burglars from targeting your home.
-The harder it is for them to break in, the less likely that they will go after your house.
+The harder it is for them to break-in, the less likely it is that they will go after your house.
 These are some ways to protect your home from thieves:

 - Install a wireless home security system.
 Burglars are less likely to break into a home if they see that there is a security system in place.
 Using CCTV or another security camera system is a turn-off for a potential intruder.
 Having alarms go off when a house is broken into can also prevent a thief from doing much damage.
 Some burglars reported leaving the home after hearing an alarm.